dan7800/VulnerableAndroidAppOracle/Vulnerabilities/AndroidJavascript/README.md

 }
 ```

 You may now build the app to view the page content.
+Note: Starting the emulator may take some time depending on the speed of your machine.

 View the page content